psi4/psi4/doc/sphinxman/source/build_planning.rst

 * :ref:`C++ and C Compilers <cmake:cxx>` (C++11 compliant)

-* Optimized BLAS and LAPACK libraries (preferably NOT one supplied by a standard Linux distribution)
+* :ref:`Optimized BLAS and LAPACK libraries <cmake:lapack>` (preferably NOT one supplied by a standard Linux distribution)

 * :ref:`Python interpreter and headers <cmake:python>` (2.7 or 3.5) https://www.python.org/